ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="package-structure-extensions-propertygrid-entries-type" name="package-structure-extensions-propertygrid-entries-type"></a>
 **type `enumeration`**

-The datatype that determines which kind of editor is shown for the property
+The datatype that determines which kind of editor is shown for the property:

 | Type          | Description           | Editor                   |
 |---------------|-----------------------|--------------------------|